 Yes.
-If you plan to seek or accept a public position, you must obtain prior approval from your immediate supervisor, Corporate Ethics and Compliance, and the Senior Vice President of Public Policy and Government Relations.
+If you plan to seek or accept a public position, you must obtain prior approval from your immediate supervisor, Corporate Ethics and Compliance, and Senior Vice President of Public Policy and Government Relations.
+This requirement does not apply in certain European countries, including France or Germany.
+Contact Ethics and Compliance for more information.